 Michelle Benaim Memorial Fund

 Michelle Benaim was a vivacious wife, mother, daughter, sister, and friend who celebrated life with laughter and warmth, especially with her three beloved children Alex, Sam, and Sophia.
-After Michelle’s young-onset colorectal cancer journey ended with her death in 2017, her family established the Michelle Benaim Memorial Fund to honor Michelle’s generous spirit and hands-on approach to making a difference in the lives of those most vulnerable to health disparities.
+After Michelle’s young-onset colorectal cancer journey ended with her death in 2017, her husband, Avi established the Michelle Benaim Memorial Fund to honor Michelle’s generous spirit and hands-on approach to making a difference in the lives of those most vulnerable to health disparities.